PureDarwin/PureDarwin/setup/README.md

 Before you start, make backups of all your data.
 Do not use any production machines. **PLEASE DO NOT IGNORE THESE STEPS!**

-These instructions are only for technical persons anyway, so they are short.
+These instructions are only for technical persons anyway, so these Instuctions are short.
 Developers and testers, please provide feedback via the way you prefer.

 ## Installation